Drinking Water Permits Section

 - its hydraulic design or waste products; or

 - the water distribution system design, operation, or capacity

 In order to obtain an individual construction permit, the construction permit application (available on the IDEM Forms page) must be properly completed and submitted along with project drawings and specifications.
 The Construction Permit application has also been updated with current standard references and instructions for electronic submission and payments.
 For emergency situations, an emergency drinking water construction permit form (also available on the IDEM Forms page) must be completed and submitted.
 All plans, specifications, and applications must be prepared by or under the direct supervision of a professional engineer (P.E.) registered in Indiana and shall bear the seal and certification of the professional engineer certifying that construction of the proposed project following the application, plans, and specifications will produce drinking water of satisfactory quality and normal operating pressure at the peak operating flow rate.
-Exceptions to the P.E. requirement can be found in 327 IAC 8-3-2.1.
+Exceptions to the P.E. requirement can be found in 327 IAC 8-3-2.1 (page 243 in the PDF document).
 Permit staff will review the project design, drawings and specifications to ensure they follow our construction standards in 327 IAC 8-3 thru 327 IAC 8-4 as well as the Recommended Standards for Waterworks, 2012 Edition, Great Lakes-Upper Mississippi River Board of State and Provincial Public Health and Environmental Managers [PDF].

 Cross Connection Control and Backflow Prevention